InvoxiPlayGames/x360-research/official-software/README.md

 * Hypervisor
     * Key Derivation - Notes on how the hypervisor derives decryption keys for various parts of the system.

+* Kernel
+    * Memory Map - information about the way memory is mapped out in the official Xbox 360 kernel.